-It’s important to understand that most cryptocurrencies have no intrinsic value, and no governmental institution backing them.
+It’s important to understand that most cryptocurrencies have no intrinsic value and no governmental institution backing them.
 Their monetary value comes from the people empowering them.
-When it comes to people that invest in crypto, there are at least two kinds: the investors and speculators.
+When it comes to people that invest in crypto, there are at least two kinds: investors and speculators.

-The investors are those who are in it for the long run.
-They either buy the coin or token in its ICO stages or buy-in along the way.
+Investors are usually in it for the long run.
+They either buy the coin or token in its ICO stages or buy in along the way.
 The investors help to raise the value by keeping the currency for longer periods and acquiring products and services.

-The speculators are those who only buy-in and cash-out shortly for profit.
-Most of the new altcoins are reduced to dust soon after their launching because of speculations.
+Speculators are those who only buy-in and cash out shortly for profit.
+Because of speculation, most of the new altcoins are reduced to dust soon after release.
 Even Bitcoin and other popular altcoins are affected by speculators, especially when their value increases significantly.

 However, a well-taught plan and a revolutionizing concept raise the chances of success considerably.

 For example, Bitcoin came out as a purely peer-to-peer version of electronic cash.
-It was meant to allow online payments to be sent directly from one to another without going through a financial institution.
-Even though it’s far from perfect, people believed in it and continue believing, making Bitcoin the #1 cryptocurrency.
+It was meant to allow online payments to be transferred between parties without the need of a financial institution.
+Even though it’s far from perfect, people believe in it, making Bitcoin the #1 cryptocurrency.